The question behind the NCCP

 A researcher presents on their preliminary work at an NCCP science workshop in Canberra, ACT.

 The job of the NCCP is to produce a document called The National Carp Control Plan.
-That means using the best available science to develop a smart, safe, effective and integrated approach to controlling carp impacts, by working together and incorporating feedback from the Australian community.
+That means using the best available science to develop a smart, safe approach to controlling carp impacts, by working together and incorporating feedback from the key affected stakeholders.

 No decision has been made on the carp virus – the NCCP is a process, not a foregone conclusion.
 That means the carp virus (Cyprinid herpesvirus-3: CyHV-3, sometimes referred to overseas as KHV) has not been released in Australia.
-Any decision to release the carp virus will be informed by the National Carp Control Plan itself, which is currently under development.
+The NCCP will inform a decision by governments to proceed with additional research, legislate approvals, engagement and planning.

 Proposing to introduce any biocontrol agent into Australia raises issues and concerns for some people, including some scientists and natural resource managers.
 This is because there are still questions that need to be answered about the carp virus efficacy in Australian conditions.